ehazlett/docker-havok/readme.md

 # Havok
 Havok is a bridge between Docker and Vulcand.
 It works by listening for Docker events and automatically creating hosts and upstreams in etcd which is then used by Vulcand to serve the app.

+Using the `-names` option, you can restrict which containers have upstreams created for them thus only exposing the containers you want to Vulcand.
+Also, the endpoints are generated in etcd based upon the container name.
+This allows you to run Havok on multiple hosts  all pointing to the same etcd cluster and have containers distributed amongst hosts.
+When there are no more endpoints available, Havok will remove the host from Vulcand.

 ## Assumptions
 Currently there are some assumtions: